Close

 Your first step should be connecting with the Transition Assistance Program of your service branch.
 Here, you’ll find detailed information about what’s included and how to connect with your service branch’s program.
 Make sure you schedule your pre-separation counseling no fewer than 90 days before separation.
 Arrange your final medical exam.
 Attend an employment workshop.
 Give yourself time when scheduling your final move.

-BENEFITS & SUPPORT SERVICES TO KNOW YOUR SEPARATION REQUIREMENTS
+BENEFITS TO KNOW YOUR SEPARATION REQUIREMENTS

 Plan your post-retirement budget

 Review your military retirement pay, benefits and expenses to plan your budget and calculate what you’ll have each month, including your monthly retirement pay.
-Remember that federal and state taxes will be withheld from your retirement, and just like your active-duty pay, your retirement pay adjusts annually based on cost of living to protect your income against inflation.
+Remember that federal and state taxes will be withheld from your retirement, and just like your active-duty pay, your retirement pay adjusts annually based on the cost of living to protect your income against inflation.

-BENEFITS & SUPPORT SERVICES TO PLAN YOUR POST-RETIREMENT BUDGET
+BENEFITS TO PLAN YOUR POST-RETIREMENT BUDGET

 Learn about the benefits you’ve earned